Do I need to zero my rifle in meters or yards?

 So.
 100m and under – just zero and go.
 200m and under – consider an MPBR setup, beyond 200m, can I please, please suggest it’s time to start understanding how all this stuff works, property, and set up the gun, and yourself properly to maintain an ethical hunting practice.

-Besides the point, that at 500 meters, the wind is going to kick your arse if you have never shot in it, there is no way you should be simply holding onto the animal, or even guestimating how high over the shoulder you need to be aiming.
-So you need to develop, test and validate ballistic charts – then dial to use them in the field (things like the CDS dial or custom scope turrets also work well here!).
+Besides the point that at 500 meters, the wind is going to kick your arse if you have never shot in it, there is no way you should be simply holding onto the animal or even guestimating how high over the shoulder you need to be aiming.
+So you need to develop, test, and validate ballistic charts, then dial them to use them in the field (things like the CDS dial or custom scope turrets also work well here!).

-If you are planning on learning and using ballistics, then yes, it becomes important to know exactly where you are zeroed.
-However, the unit it’s done in, provided the data entered is correct is matching, doesn’t really matter.
-If you zero the rifle at 101 meters, then load that into the ballistic calculator and it will calculate based on that.
-If it’s a perfect 100 yard zero – then load that in.
+If you plan on learning and using ballistics, it becomes vital to know precisely where you are zeroed.
+However, the unit it’s done in, provided the data entered is correct, matches, and it doesn’t really matter.
+If you zero the rifle at 101 meters, load that into the ballistic calculator, which will calculate based on that.
+If it’s a perfect 100-yard zero – then load that in.
 Most systems will let you decouple the input and output units.
-I.e. you could zero at 100 yards, then have the dial information and distances outputted in MIL or MOA and the distances in yards, or meters.
+I.e. you could zero at 100 yards, then have the dial information and distances outputted in MIL or MOA and the distances in yards or meters.
 This is dependent on the ballistic calculator itself.
-I would again, also suggest, if you want to shoot animals to distance – you should know, and understand all this.
+Again, I would suggest that if you want to shoot animals at a distance, you should know and understand all this.
 While it’s cool to be able to rely on technology to do all this, part of that is understanding how it works, primarily to ensure you have it set up right in the first place.

-Related to this – I ask clients when I am setting up their rifles – if they want the charts in meters or yards.
+Related to this, I ask clients when I am setting up their rifles if they want the charts in meters or yards.
 This generally relates to what their rangefinder is set up in.
-This again is really up to you – and I would suggest there are a few people who are simply using whatever their unit came in – because they don’t know how to change it.
+Again, this is really up to you, and I would suggest there are a few people who are simply using whatever their unit came in because they don’t know how to change it.

-I get people to tell me how far way the nearest house is – they respond in meters or yards, depending on what they normally think in – and I generally suggest that they work in the same format as that.
-We should be looking for simplicity in our setups, not additional layers of conversion if we don’t need it.
+I get people to tell me how far away the nearest house is – they respond in meters or yards, depending on what they usually think – and I generally suggest that they work in the same format as that.
+We should be looking for simplicity in our setups, not additional conversion layers if we don’t need it.